 App Deadline: Dec.
 15

 Applications will be completed online and require a resume, essays, two letters of recommendation, and test scores (GMAT or GRE and TOEFL/IELTS/PTE, if applicable).

-Candidates will be informed of admissions decisions in spring 2021 and will begin studies in August.
+Candidates will be informed of admissions decisions in February 2023 and will begin studies in August.